 - Provide advice on minimising the risks of conflicts of interest.

-A Gifts and Hospitality Register which applies to all staff employed by the CCG and those carrying out work on behalf of, or at the request of the CCG is kept and routinely monitored by the CCG.
+Gifts and hospitality is referred to in the Conflicts of Interest Policy (listed above).
+The Gifts and Hospitality pdf Register (201 KB) applies to all staff employed by the CCG and those carrying out work on behalf of, or at the request of the CCG is kept and routinely monitored by the CCG.

 CCGs are required to maintain a register of procurement decisions taken, either for the procurement of a new service or any extension or material variation of a current contract.
 The register of procurement decisions must be updated whenever a procurement decision is taken.